MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 To start developing workloads, you need to be granted permissions in the Fabric service.
 You might need to contact other people in your organization to get the necessary permissions.

-### Ensure You Have Admin Access on the Workspace You Plan to Work With
+### Ensure you have admin access on the workspace you plan to work with

 To begin development and connect your local machine to a Fabric [workspace](../enterprise/licenses.md#workspace), you can either create a new workspace or ask to be added as an admin on an existing one.
 Developers must have admin permissions on the workspace to register their workload.